sveltejs/learn.svelte.dev/content/tutorial/02-sveltekit/02-routing/02-layouts/README.md

 title: Layouts
 ---

-Sections of your app often share a common UI.
-To not repeat that code, we can use layouts.
+Different routes of your app will often share common UI.
+Instead of repeating it in each `+page.svelte` component, we can use a `+layout.svelte` component that applies to all routes in the same directory.

 In this app we have two routes — `src/routes/+page.svelte`, and `src/routes/about/+page.svelte`.
 Both contain the same header which enables us to navigate around.